Circle Sewn with Fate / Unlock Thy Hidden Gate: Design

-Originally conceived as a redaction bar, the sigil on Teen's mouth was later designed as a rune to maintain a connection with the lore established in WandaVision and carried over into Doctor Strange in the Multiverse of Madness (2022).
+Originally conceived as a redaction bar, the sigil on Teen's mouth was later designed as a rune to maintain a connection with the lore established in WandaVision and carried over into the MCU film Doctor Strange in the Multiverse of Madness (2022).
 Its "serif" look was developed to highlight the "lyricism" that the series is predicated on, and to create the illusion of Teen's mouth being stitched shut.

 Costume designer Daniel Selon created a "Road" look for each character, which was the costume they would appear in on the Witches' Road.
 To emphasize Agatha Harkness' "lone crow" status, her coat incorporated feather-like shapes to the lapel, hints of crow's feet on the belt, and pleats in the back to resemble a tail.
 The coat was lined with a murmuration of crows that blended into runes towards the bottom.
 Jennifer Kale's dress featured details based on her character such as mushrooms, hands bound by rope, lavender, a mixing bowl, and celestial bodies printed in gold foil.
 Alice Wu-Gulliver's look was designed to reflect her guarded emotional state with a "Cyberpunk" jacket reminiscent of armor with a burning house illustrated on the back.
 Lilia Calderu's shawl collar served as a showcase for emroidered vignettes depicting her connection to the concepts of time, wisdom and longevity.